What is an edge router? Types, benefits, and features

 Edge routers are also able to adapt to multiple hardware needs.
 They are equipped with standard ethernet ports, but can also connect through 5G, Bluetooth, and other wireless protocols.

-Dependable and trustworthy
+Dependable and trustworthy security

 Edge routers let you manage your own security rather than outsourcing it.
 You are the one in control of what gets into your network because you are the one controlling the hardware.
 While the main function of an edge router is to route data, given the customization options, they also serve as a bulwark against network intrusion.

-What Is the difference between an edge router and a core router?
+What is the difference between an edge router and a core router?

 If edge routers are the gates in the city walls that protect a network from the larger internet, the core router is the castle at the center of the city.
 It’s a device built to handle the heavy data traffic of a large business or institution.
 The most significant difference between the edge and core router is that the core router never connects with the internet itself.
 Instead, it is isolated within the network.
 This allows it to focus on managing the movement of data within the network to avoid congestion.
 Often, core routers make use of statistical multiplexing (combining information from multiple channels to be sent on a single channel) to make the core network more efficient.